mikietechie/gocurrenciesapi/README.md

 6. We could have used a faster programming language called Rust or Zig, or even C. Honestly I think languages like Rust, C, C++ and Erlang are too complex for a guy like me.
 Go is the lowest I will Go.
 (Before I dropped out of college when I was forced to learn PHP after learning C).
 7. Clients and Users pagination.
 8. We need more security like rate limiting for DDOS protection.
+9. Most importantly we need to add tests, tests are very important, unfortunately I forgot to stick to test driven development.
+Shame on me, and all the developers who do not do TDD.
+10. Add Socket IO and Websockets support.
+11. Add Payments and A Web client.
+12. Inculcate scalability.

+## Scalability Plan

+Ok here is the point, I do know how to use AWS, unfortunately I do not have certificates to prove my claim.
+A few years ago I devoted three months of my teenage life to learning Docker, Git and AWS.
+I wished to get an AWS certificate but I did not have the money, maybe I could have passed even upto cloud architect.
+On another note I am glad I didn't because the certificate would have expired by now.

+Instead of runnig all my services from one `docker-compose.yml` file, I will have to use an infinitely scalable MongoDB, Redis and Postgres service provided by a good cloud service provider.
+(Yandex Cloud, VK Cloud, AWS, Google Cloud, Alibaba, Microsoft Azure e.t.c).
+Truth be told we all hate these giant tech companies but we can't do without them.
+(Thanks to Microsoft Github, Vs Code, Google Go, Yandex, Sberbank and Ubuntu) I was able to create this project.

+To make the system more efficient we might try to implement what is called database sharding.
+To add more spice we can deploy our service at different Geo Locations and use a giant reverse proxy.
+We can also use something called Kubernites to launch multiple instances of our server according to usage demand.

+Once I do this I will lose a lot of money to these big tech companies, and I will introduce a lot of complexity to my innocent app, I might even have to end up hiring a Devops Engineer, and an Accountant to handle my Cloud Service Provide invoices and taxes.
+I will go broke, then they will look for me, find me and ask to sell my properties, unfortunately I do not own any properties except for my precious laptop Lenovo 7th Gen, 16Gb Ram, 1Tb SSD (It's a beast.
+I got it as a gift from my former boss), then they will find my dad who still has custody over me and sell his mansion located in a porche surbub in Southern Africa where I come from.

 ## Challenges faced